 Related Articles: FACTS ABOUT LOVE: Psychological, Fun, Funny & Interesting Facts

 “It turned out that we already knew the answers to all of the questions we posed, including the more difficult ones.
-And the ones we didn’t know evolved into seriously, would you really approach it that way?’ discussions.
+And the ones we didn’t know evolved into seriously, would you approach it that way?’ discussions.
 ‘Don’t pretend as if I don’t know who you are.’
 Because of all the squabbling, we ended up going to bed grumpy.” —via The Odyssey, Meagan Shapiro.

 “I tried it on a second date with a guy a year ago.
 We’re now sharing a house.” —as said by another Reddit user.